 But in Summer 2021, the Delta variant hit Cuba — hard.
 Cases skyrocketed and high rates of hospitalizations and deaths strained the country’s health infrastructure.

 Today, however, cases are rapidly falling.
-Cubans are getting vaccinated in high numbers, and the government hopes to have a 90 percent vaccination rate by the time Cuba “officially” reopens for travel in November 2021.
+Cubans are getting vaccinated in high numbers.
+Almost 90 percent of the island has had at least one dose.